 Igor Ivanov was Russia's Foreign Minister from 1998 to 2004.
 The views expressed in opinion pieces do not necessarily reflect the editorial position of The Moscow Times.

 A version of this article appeared in our special "Russia in 2019" print issue.
-For more in the series, click here
+For more in the series, click here.

 We, the journalists of The Moscow Times, refuse to be silenced.
-Our commitment to providing accurate and unbiased reporting on Russia remains unshaken.
-But we need your help to continue our critical mission.
+But to continue our work, we need your help.

 Your support, no matter how small, makes a world of difference.
-If you can, please support us monthly starting from just 2.
-It's quick to set up, and you can be confident that you're making a significant impact every month by supporting open, independent journalism.
-Thank you.
+If you can, please support us monthly starting from just $2.
+It's quick to set up, and every contribution makes a significant impact.